Danw33/go-build/README.md

 This is ideal when working with many branches or repositories, as it allows easy publication or viewing of the compiled projects for testing and demonstration.

-The tool can be used in combination with CI systems such as Travis and Jenkins to bundle artifacts of many projects for download and testing, and additionaly can be used with services such as GitHub Pages and GitLab Pages to publish live, user-testable development artifacts.
+The tool can be used in combination with CI systems such as Travis and Jenkins to bundle artifacts of many projects for download and testing, and additionally can be used with services such as GitHub Pages and GitLab Pages to publish live, user-testable development artifacts.

 ## Configuration